QuantEcon/python-lecture-sandpit.myst/lectures/HN_text.md

 For an initial promised value $V^u = V_{\rm aut}$, the planner chooses the autarky level of $0$ for the replacement ratio and instructs the worker to search at the autarky search intensity, regardless of the duration of unemployment

-But for $V^u > V_{\rm aut}$, the planner makes the replacement ratio  decline and search effor increase  with the duration of unemployment.
+But for $V^u > V_{\rm aut}$, the planner makes the replacement ratio  decline and search effort increase  with the duration of unemployment.

 ### Interpretations